JensWahl/Personal-Webpage/content/about.md

 date: "2016-05-05T21:48:51-07:00"
 ---

  Welcome to my webpage!
 I'm Jens Christian Wahl, currently working as a research scientist at the [Norwegian Computing Center](nr.no) in the department for Statistical Analysis, Machine Learning and Image Analysis (SAMBA).
 This blog will mainly serve as a place where I try to present things I find interesting.

+This blog will also serve as an example of git workflow, for a group of students at UiB.
+Cheers Jens!

 I finished my [master thesis](http://bora.uib.no/bitstream/handle/1956/18033/Master-Thesis---Jens-Christian-Wahl.pdf?sequence=1&isAllowed=y) in statistics in 2018, where I investigated different methods for parameter estimation of multivariate stochastic volatility.